stephanieye/helloworld/README.md

 * In general, my hacky way of passing data from the frontend to the backend is probably not the most elegant way.

-* Google Maps API matters: though I am able to automatically obtain an image of an entered place through the API, after a few days the URL becomes invalid and returns an ugly placeholder image.
+* Google Maps API matters: Though I am able to automatically obtain an image of an entered place through the API, after a few days the URL becomes invalid and returns an ugly placeholder image.
 I am unsure if there is a way to circumvent this, or if I simply have to accept it as one of the API's quirks.
 At the moment, I have commented out the mechanism to fetch an image via the API, instead providing a default image of the globe.
-The user can replace the default image with their own image url if they edit the entry.
+The user can replace the default image with their own image URL if they edit the entry.

+* Entry creation: Currently, a user can enter the exact same place more than once... place entries are not required unique in the Mongoose model so that different users can enter the same place.
+But it would be good to implement a mechanism whereby an individual user cannot add a place more than once.

-* Data presentation matters: all place entries are currently sorted alphabetically according to place name.
+* Data presentation matters: All place entries are currently sorted alphabetically according to place name.
 A future task would be to create the functionality to sort the entries by country and continent, as well as to introduce stats as to the number of places/countries/continents visited.

 --------------
 ##Technologies